 }' | python3 -m json.tool | grep content

-Expected: "4".
-If you see role tokens or echoed input, the template is still wrong.
+If you still see role tokens or echoed input, the template is still wrong; go back to Step 1.

 Prevention

-tokenizer_config.jsonfor thechat_templatefield before running a new model, and match it to the engine’s template name. - Re-convert GGUF files with the latest
+tokenizer_config.jsonchat_template(or the GGUF metadata) before running a new model, and match it to the engine’s template name. - Re-convert with the latest

-convert_hf_to_gguf.pyif the embedded template is missing or outdated. - In Ollama Modelfiles, always copy the template from the official Ollama library page for that model rather than writing it from memory.
+convert_hf_to_gguf.pyif the embedded template is missing or outdated. - In Ollama Modelfiles, copy the

-- Maintain a model-to-template mapping document for all models in your deployment.
+- Keep a model-to-template mapping doc for everything in your deployment.

 FAQ